-- Ensure that periodic reviews and formal assessments of all academic programs are conducted at least every five years. - Receive complaints and/or concerns from students or staff that have not been satisfactorily resolved by the President, and determine a final resolution of these complaints and/or concerns. - Ensure, to the best of their ability, that the college is in compliance with all legal requirements and exercises the highest moral and ethical standards at all times. - Approve the appointment of all full-time academic staff and instructors business feasibility of all operational matters, including academic plans and decisions.
+- Ensure that periodic reviews and formal assessments of all academic programs are conducted at least every five years. - Receive complaints and/or concerns from students or staff that have not been satisfactorily resolved by the President, and determine a final resolution of these complaints and/or concerns. - Ensure, to the best of their ability, that the college is in compliance with all legal requirements and exercises the highest moral and ethical standards at all times. - Approve the appointment of all full-time academic staff and instructors.